noahehall/theBookOfNoah/0current/react17andFlowAndJs.md

       opaque type UnionAlias = 1 | 2 | 3;
       opaque type AliasAlias: ObjectAlias = ObjectAlias;
       opaque type VeryOpaque: AliasAlias = ObjectAlias;

+      // subtyping constraint allows the opaque type to be used as a supertype (i.e. nominal type/argument)
+      // when imported into other files
+      export opaque type ID: string = string;
+        // without subtyping all of the following throw (0: NumberAlias) // Error: 0 is not a NumberAlias! function convert(x: NumberAlias): number {
+            return x; // Error: x is not a number!
+          }
+        // with subtyping everything is okay
+          function formatID(x: ID): string {
+              return "ID: " + x; // Ok!
+IDs are strings.
+          }
+          function toID(x: string): ID {
+              return x; // Error: strings are not IDs.
+          }

   ```